-1. The Christian Church is becoming less theologically literate.
+1. The Christian Church is becoming theologically illiterate.

-As the two younger generations (Busters and Mosaics) ascend to numerical and positional supremacy in churches across the nation, the data suggests that biblical literacy is likely to decline significantly.
+As younger generations ascend to numerical and positional supremacy in churches across the nation, the data suggests that biblical literacy is likely to decline significantly.
 The theological free-for-all that is encroaching in Protestant churches nationwide suggests the coming decade will be a time of unparalleled theological diversity and inconsistency.

 If you are a biblically educated believer, you know that some of what Barna refers to as “basic, universally-known truths about Christianity” are pagan myths that actually contradict what God’s Word says about critical issues such as who is Jesus Christ, what is salvation, what happens after death, is God in control and does He cause or allow evil, is speaking in tongues a gift, where will Christians spend forever, etc., etc. One wonders how things in the Church could get much more “inconsistent.”

 2. Christians are becoming more ingrown and less outreach-oriented.